Della Robbia Pottery: Later period

-The costs of making the Della Robbia products was greater than the prices that could be charged.
+The cost of making the Della Robbia products was greater than the prices that could be charged.
 Even with the introduction of the professional services of a thrower and kiln man, as well as the use of commercial glazes and raw materials, the pottery could not make a commercial success of itself.
 In 1900 Marianne de Caluwé joined the pottery, injecting finance as well as bringing a new direction with her strong Art Nouveau influence.
 New exhibition venues in Scotland, even a renewed interest in the pottery's wares from 1900 through to 1904 could not help it survive, and so the pottery closed in 1906.

 Della Robbia art pottery was widely sold by Liberty & Co. as well as in their own retail outlet in Liverpool.
 A large collection of Della Robbia pottery can be seen at the Williamson Art Gallery in Birkenhead.
 Some is also at Standen (near East Grinstead) owned by the National Trust, and the Walker Art Gallery in Liverpool.